tyrahappy/kartrider-analytics-database/htdocs/README.md

 ## Documentation

-See the main `README.md` file for detailed project documentation and setup instructions.
+See the project documentation in the main README.md file for detailed information and setup instructions.

 ## License